convox/convox/docs/reference/primitives/rack/registry.md

 # Registry

-External Docker image repository.
-When you install a [Rack](../rack) an internal Registry is created for use by the Rack.
-You can add external private Registries to use when refering to private images in your [Build](../app/build.md)
+A reference to an external private Docker registry that you can reference in your [Builds](../app/build.md).

 ## Adding Registries